-Skills and capabilities related to employability 9.
-Apply underlying concepts and principles in a broad context and FDEW2004 where appropriate the application of those principles in an employment context 10.
-Planning, delivering and evaluating programmes which FDEW2001 characterise exercise and wellness activities in the different FDEW2005 context that exercise and wellness exists FDEW2006 11.
-Communicate knowledge and understanding in a practical work FDEW2002 environment, critically reflect on skills, and identify personal FDEW2004 learning and development goals FDEW2005 Employ academic study skills to succeed in study including the 12.
-FDEW2003 principles of data collection, analysis and data handling and FDEW2004 apply numerical and communication & IT skills where FDEW2005 appropriate
+Skill s and capabilities related to employability 8 Critical awareness of relevant technical requirements and underlying concepts and principles related to employment in the sector FDEW2004 9.
+Plan, deliver and critically evaluate programmeswhich characterise exercise and wellness activities in the different contexts FDEW2005 FDEW2006 10.
+Communicate knowledge and understanding in a practical work environment, critically reflect on skills, and identify personal learning and development goals and propose solutions to problems arising from analysis FDEW2004 11.
+Employ academic skills to succed in study including the principles of data collection data, data analysis and handling applying numerical, communication and IT skills where appropriate FDEW2003